 - Ensure food (especially shellfish) is thoroughly cooked before consumption.

-- Clean and disinfect contaminated surfaces thoroughly immediately after an episode of illness by using household bleach in a ratio of one unit to 10 units of water.
+- Clean and disinfect contaminated surfaces thoroughly immediately after an episode of illness by using the proportion of 1 part bleach to 9 parts water.

 - Immediately remove and wash clothing or linens that may be contaminated with virus after an episode of illness (use hot water and soap).